 We strive towards being recognized as second to none within the plantation industry, producing high quality products, always focusing on the sustainability of our practices and our employees' welfare whilst attaining acceptable returns for our shareholders.

 Front Cover:

-UP's light Railway System has been further expanded during 2020 and stretches 587km in length.
-This unique system facilitates an efficient and gentle transport of harvested fresh fruit bunches to the palm oil mill for production of high quality palm oil.
+UP's light Railway System has been further expanded during facilitates an efficient and gentle transport of harvested fresh fruit bunches to the palm oil mill for production of high quality palm oil.